-Northampton widow walking 1,000 miles in memory of husband
+Northampton widow walks 1,000 miles in memory of husband

 - Published

-A widow who decided to walk 1,000 miles in a year to honour her husband of 53 years is set to complete the challenge.
+A widow who decided to walk 1,000 miles in a year to honour her husband of 53 years has completed the challenge.

-Diane Gosling, from Duston, Northampton, will finish her series of charity walks in memory of Colin Gosling, who died last year, later.
+Diane Gosling, from Duston, Northampton, finished her series of charity walks in memory of Colin Gosling, who died last year, on Sunday.

 "On New Year's Eve I told my brothers, 'I am going to walk a thousand miles in Colin's memory', as he is always with me," she said.